 Waukegan Law Enforcers:

 When compared to the population of the city, this amounts to around 2.0 officers for every 1000 residents.
 This ratio of officers to civilans is much worse than the state average as well as the national average.
 This ratio is 22.7% less than for the rest of Illinois and 37.4% less than that for the entire nation.
 The ratio is a disheartening one when pitted against the crime rate seen over the past years in Waukegan.
 Steps must be taken in order to increase the police force and make them more vigilant.
-Stricter laws and stringent regulations must also be enforced in order to ensure better safety of the residents and visitors of Waukegan.
+Stricter laws and stringent regulations must also be enforced in order to ensure better safety of the residents and visitors.

 - Frontage Road/ Old Skokie Road